MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/directions-module/directionsrequestoptions-object.md

 ---
 title: "DirectionsRequestOptions Object | Microsoft Docs"
-description: Describes the DirectionsRequestOptions object, which contains direction request options, and provides a list of related properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""
+description: Describes the DirectionsRequestOptions object, which contains direction request options, and provides descriptions for each of its properties. ms.custom: "" ms.date: "02/28/2018" ms.reviewer: ""